Les Whitten: Washington Merry-Go-Round

-By 1969, Whitten, now an investigative reporter, had worked for Washington Post and Hearst newspapers and joined the Washington Merry-Go-Round under Jack Anderson, following the death of Anderson's business partner and the column's founder, Drew Pearson.
+By 1969, Whitten, now an investigative reporter, had worked for The Washington Post and Hearst newspapers and joined the Washington Merry-Go-Round under Jack Anderson, following the death of Anderson's business partner and the column's founder, Drew Pearson.
 Staff included Brit Hume (later a Fox News anchor) and Jon Lee Anderson (later staff writer for The New Yorker).
-Coverage by the Washington Merry-Go-Round included a CIA plot to assassinate Fidel Castro and Nixon's secret foreign policy shift to Pakistan from India.
+Coverage by the Washington Merry-Go-Round included a CIA plot to assassinate Fidel Castro and Nixon's secret foreign-policy shift to Pakistan from India.
 Whitten's specific assignments included investigating the private lives of FBI Director J. Edgar Hoover and top aide Clyde Tolson.

 Watergate

-During Watergate, Mark Feldstein—author of "Poisoning the Press: Richard Nixon, Jack Anderson and the Rise of Washington's Scandal Culture."—claimed that Whitten was known to have threatened at least one of his sources by saying "If you don't give this to me, I'll say it came from you, but, if you give it to me, we'll have lunch and I'll say it came from 'a source near the White House'."
+During the 1970s Watergate scandal, Mark Feldstein – author of Poisoning the Press: Richard Nixon, Jack Anderson and the Rise of Washington's Scandal Culture – claimed that Whitten was known to have threatened at least one of his sources by saying "If you don't give this to me, I'll say it came from you, but, if you give it to me, we'll have lunch and I'll say it came from 'a source near the White House'."